Circumnavigate the highest mountain in Western Europe.

 "This tour was my first guided tour and the highlight in my hiking career!
 Willi Glanznig, the best guide and a wonderful person, made everything to make this tour perfect.
 We had great hikes, a lot of fun, the perfect weather and last but not least, Willi and I could speak in our own dialect, which helped me a lot!
 It was interesting to see different places, atmospheres, accommodations and good food in such a short time.
 Every place had its own charm and very friendly people.
 Thank you for such a nice experience."- Doris Kahry

-A world famous hike that everybody should do at least once before they die.
+A world-famous hike that everybody should do at least once.

-Mont Blanc (15,781 feet) rises more than 12,000 vertical feet above the famous resort village of Chamonix, France.
+Mont Blanc (15,781 feet), the namesake of this hike, rises more than 12,000 vertical feet above the famous resort village of Chamonix, France.
 The epitome of everything that is “alpine” in the Alps, Mont Blanc beckons hikers and climbers from around the globe with its snow-white glaciers, sheer cliff walls and chalet-studded valleys.